kartikay-99k/ML-competition-hackerearth-/README.md

 3. According to experiments ,selecting all feature came out be a better option, since accuracy was the highest for most of the calssifiers.
 4. For hyperparameter tuning ,I used RandomsearchCV.
 5. Use of Stackingclassifier gave the best result.

+## Notebook2  -:

+### Approach

+Almost Same as Notebook1 Used only for Hyperparametre tuning